1.0 Personal and Organisation details.

 2.1 Methods of Payment.
-We accept two methods of online payment:
+We accept online payment:

 Direct Payment: Customers enter their credit card details on secure pages on our website.
 The credit card information or the billing information is obtained only to process payment.
 This information is not stored on any medium by the Hospitality Professionals Association.
-The credit card processing element will take place on the secure servers of PayPal.
-Please click here for information regarding PayPal security.
+The credit card processing element will take place on the secure servers of our payment partners.

 3.0 Marketing Information

 The Hospitality Professionals Association may send you information about other products and services unless you opt out of this marketing during the Hospitality Professionals Association membership application process.
 You can inform us that you do not wish to receive such information via the email links we provide.